isaacnmm/pestpolicy-hugo2XX/content/posts/best-flight-simulator-yoke/index.md

 Further, you can now control more functions on the Yoke without reaching for your keyword.
 The Eclipse was designed to solve one key challenge in the old Yoke: sticking, which the new CH has now incorporated the favorable free-floating shaft design.
 The main aim of the Eclipse yoke is to fly the plane in pitch and roll, and thus it is designed around two analog axes aimed at controlling the elevators and the ailerons.
-The Yoke features 240 programmable functions that will give you excellent control of your flight simulation. �With the 7' USB cord, you'll achieve an excellent plug-and-play experience.
+The Yoke features 240 programmable functions that will give you excellent control of your flight simulation.
+With the 7' USB cord, you'll achieve an excellent plug-and-play experience.
-*Thumb Rudder Paddles -�*
+*Thumb Rudder Paddles -*
 Also, similar to the CH Flight Sim Yoke, it has three analog axes as levers at the top of the yoke casing utilized for mixture controls and throttle prop.
 The unique feature of the Eclipse Yoke is that it has an extra 6 th